 - This “infant child of his son” was almost certainly Thomas Paine Rountree, son of Chesley B. Rountree. [↩]

 - The Journals of the Alabama House mention that the bill of divorce was introduced on 22 November 1824.
 I would note that the courts did not have the authority to grant a full divorce at this time.
-They could only grant a “divorce from bed and board” which permitted the parties to separately own property but which did not permit them to remarry.
+They could only grant a “divorce from bed and board” which permitted the parties to separately own property and live apart but which did not permit them to remarry.
 A dissolution of the marriage itself required an act of the state legislature. [↩]

 - A History of Lauderdale County, Alabama, Jill Knight Garrett, (1964), pp 188-9. [↩]